iluwatar/java-design-patterns/circuit-breaker/README.md

 ## Intent

-Handle costly remote *procedure/service* calls in such a way that the failure of a **single** service/component cannot bring the whole application down, and we can reconnect to the service as soon as possible.
+Handle costly remote service calls in such a way that the failure of a single service/component cannot bring the whole application down, and we can reconnect to the service as soon as possible.

 ## Explanation

 Real world example

-> Imagine a Web App that has both local (example: files and images) and remote (example: database entries) to serve.
-The database might not be responding due to a variety of reasons, so if the application keeps trying to read from the database using multiple threads/processes, soon all of them will hang and our entire web application will crash.
-We should be able to detect this situation and show the user an appropriate message so that he/she can explore other parts of the app unaffected by the database failure without any problem.
+> Imagine a web application that has both local files/images and remote database entries to serve.
+> The database might not be responding due to a variety of reasons, so if the application keeps
+> trying to read from the database using multiple threads/processes, soon all of them will hang
+> causing our entire web application will crash.
+We should be able to detect this situation and show
+> the user an appropriate message so that he/she can explore other parts of the app unaffected by
+> the database failure.

 In plain words

+> Circuit Breaker allows graceful handling of failed remote services.
+It's especially useful when
-> Allows us to save resources when we know a remote service failed.
-Useful when all parts of our application are highly decoupled from each other, and failure of one component doesn't mean the other parts will stop working.
+> all parts of our application are highly decoupled from each other, and failure of one component
+> doesn't mean the other parts will stop working.

 Wikipedia says

-> **Circuit breaker** is a design pattern used in modern software development.
-It is used to detect failures and encapsulates the logic of preventing a failure from constantly recurring, during maintenance, temporary external system failure or unexpected system difficulties.
+> Circuit breaker is a design pattern used in modern software development.
+It is used to detect
+> failures and encapsulates the logic of preventing a failure from constantly recurring, during
+> maintenance, temporary external system failure or unexpected system difficulties.

+## Programmatic Example

 So, how does this all come together?

-## Programmatic Example
-With the above example in mind we will imitate the functionality in a simple manner.
-We have two services: A *monitoring service* which will mimic the web app and will make both **local** and **remote** calls.
+With the above example in mind we will imitate the functionality in a simple example.
+A monitoring service mimics the web app and makes both local and remote calls.

 The service architecture is as follows:

 ![alt text](./etc/ServiceDiagram.PNG "Service Diagram")

-In terms of code, the End user application is:
+In terms of code, the end user application is:

 ```java
 public class App {